kobsequio/ElkStack-Project1/Azure Setup Instructions.md

     - scroll to "remote-user" section and update to include new username "azureuser"
     - run 'nano /etc/ansible/hosts'
         >uncomment the [webservers] header
+        >under the header
-        >under the header, add the internal IP addresses of the three VMs:
+        >add the internal IP addresses of the three VMs with description:
         - 10.0.0.10 ansible_python_interpreter=/usr/bin/python3
         - 10.0.0.11 ansible_python_interpreter=/usr/bin/python3
         - 10.0.0.12 ansible_python_interpreter=/usr/bin/python3

 - Create 3 Virtual Machines
     - setup three additional virtual machines
-    - name them something memorable ex; "Web-1 Web-2 Web3-3"
+    - name them something memorable ex; "Web-1 Web-2 Web-3"
     - match following criteria:
-        >allow no public IP address
+        - allow no public IP address
-        >create new availability set, that will be set for the following three VMs
+        - create new availability set, that will be set for the following three VMs
-        >name it something memorable ex; "WEB-SET"
+        - name it something memorable ex; "WEB-SET"
-        >connect the VMs to the Virtual Network (VNet) and to the Network Security Group (NSG) created in the previous steps
+        - connect the VMs to the Virtual Network (VNet) and to the Network Security Group (NSG) created in the previous steps
     - use the public SSH key from the jump-box VM docker container
     - set username to something memorable ex; "azureuser"
         >use 'ssh-keygen' to produce public key if needed on jump-box VM
     - ensure that SSH ports are open
-        >ssh into jump-box-vm
+        - ssh into jump-box-vm
-        >start and attach your docker container: run 'sudo docker start <DVWA>' && 'sudo docker start attach <DVWA>'
+        - start and attach your docker container: run 'sudo docker start <DVWA>' && 'sudo docker start attach <DVWA>'
-        >once in container, SSH into each Web-VM to ensure ports are wokring
+        - once in container, SSH into each Web-VM to ensure ports are wokring
             - 'ssh azureuser@10.0.0.10'
             - 'ssh azureuser@10.0.0.11'
             - 'ssh azureuser@10.0.0.12'